Free disability insurance quotes in minutes

 Is long-term disability insurance worth the cost?

-Yes — long-term disability insurance can cost thousands of dollars a year, especially for high-earners, but we think it’s worth it.
-A disability insurance policy is still one of the most affordable ways to fully protect your future income.
+Yes — long-term disability insurance can cost thousands of dollars a year, especially for high-earners, but we think it’s worth it, especially if you’re among the 61% of high-earning adults with six months or less in savings.

-Disability insurance pays out if you’re sick or hurt and can’t work — which is more likely to happen than you might think.
+Becoming seriously disabled is more likely than you may think.
 According to the Social Security Administration, more than 1 in 4 20-year-olds will become disabled before they retire.
 [1]

 Here are some general rules for making sure you get the cheapest long-term disability insurance rates: